tamu-edu/it-cloud-docs/src/cloud/azure/network/services/connect_vm.md

 # Azure Virtual Machines

-- **Rule:** Virtual Machines may not be directly exposed to the public internet and must be deployed with private-only network connectivity in customer spoke VNets.
+- **Rule:** A Virtual Machine (VM) may not be directly exposed to the public internet and must be deployed with private-only network connectivity in a customer spoke virtual network (VNet).
-- **Action:** Deploy VM into a private subnet with default outbound routing through the hub firewall, and work with Cloud Services to ensure ingress through AFD or FW as appropriate for the workload.
+- **Action:** Deploy VM into a private subnet with default outbound routing through the hub firewall (FW), and work with Cloud Services to ensure ingress through centralized hub services.

 * VM network interface must not have a Public IP associated.
 * VM subnet must have a User Defined Route (UDR) that sends outbound traffic to the hub-centralized firewall for inspection and logging.